oxalorg/ghPublish/README.md

 Directly publish your blog posts to GitHub Pages from the command line.

+## Installation

+Install it directly from PyPI using `pip3`.
+Only supported on Python 3.x.

+`pip3 install ghPublish`

 ## How it works?

 1. Head over [here](https://github.com/settings/tokens/new) and generate a new token with only `public_repo` scope selected.